Vedant0109/Projects_For_Beginners/README.md

-Programmers always need some projects especially begginers.
+Programmers always need some projects to do especially begginers.
 Here you can get some ideas for your skill development.